Kos – Leros

 Ferries to Dodecanese Islands

-The earliest Kos Leros ferry typically departs Kos at about 10:15 and the last ferry usually leaves at 21:35.
+The Kos Leros ferry typically departs from Kos at around 10:10.

 More routes than anyone else.